Skip to content

 • Greater likelihood of weight gain and obesity

-• Potential development of psychiatric problems, including depression
+• Potential development of psychiatric problems

 Studies show that reduced sleep time presents a greater mortality risk than smoking, high blood pressure, and heart disease combined.
 While individual requirements vary slightly from person to person, most healthy adults need between 7.5 and 9 hours each night to function at their best.
 Chances are you haven’t had enough rest if you feel drowsy during the day, even during boring activities.